 Paul Bulcke began his career in 1977 as a financial analyst for Scott Graphics International in Belgium before moving to the Nestlé Group in 1979 as a marketing trainee.
 From 1980 to 1996 he held various marketing, sales and division functions in Nestlé Peru, Nestlé Ecuador and Nestlé Chile before moving back to Europe as Managing Director of Nestlé Portugal.
-Between 1998 and 2003 he was Managing Director of firstly Nestlé Czech and Slovak Republic, and then Nestlé Germany, before he was appointed to his present post as Executive Vice President, responsible for Zone Americas.
+Between 1998 and 2003 he was Managing Director of firstly Nestlé Czech and Slovak Republic, and then Nestlé Germany, before being appointed, in 2004, to his present post as Executive Vice President, responsible for Zone Americas.

 As a representative of Nestlé, Paul Bulcke serves as Chairman of both Nestlé Brazil Ltda., and Nestlé Chile S.A.
-He is also a Board member of Beverage Partners Worldwide S.A. in Switzerland, a member of the Supervisory Board of Cereal Partners Worldwide, Co-Chairman of the Supervisory Board of Dairy Partners Americas (Switzerland and New Zealand), and Vice Chairman of Dreyer's Grand Ice Cream Holdings Inc., USA.
+He is also a Board member of Beverage Partners Worldwide S.A., Switzerland, a member of the Supervisory Board of Cereal Partners Worldwide, Switzerland; and Co-Chairman of the Supervisory Board of Dairy Partners Americas (Switzerland and New Zealand).

-He is also a board member of the Swiss-Latin American Chamber of Commerce.
+Paul Bulcke is also a board member of the Swiss-Latin American Chamber of Commerce.